Lyonnaise Sausage in Brioche (“Saucisson Brioché”)2016-04-19

 Butter(⅔ Cup or 150 g)...

-If you live in the States, you may find it in gourmet stores (check the brand : Fabrique Delices, "saucisse de morteau” ).
+If you live in the States, you may find it in gourmet stores (check the brand : Fabrique Delices, "saucisse de morteau” ), or check online : www.fabriquedelices.com

-Drying out (Bocuse's technique)11.
-To avoid a hole between the sausage and the dough, the great Bocuse had a secret : dry out the sausage in preheated oven at 360 °F / 180 °C for about
+12. Bocuse Technique : To avoid a hole between the sausage and the dough, the great Bocuse had a technique : dry out the sausage in preheated oven at 360 °F / 180 °C for about

 30 minutesor until golden